Western barred bandicoot: Distribution

 The reintroduction program for threatened marsupials saw the Western barred bandicoot reintroduced back to mainland Australia in 1995 to Heirisson Prong, Shark Bay; 66 years after the last known mainland recording.
 The translocation was ultimately a failure, with the species recently identified as locally extinct on Heirisson Prong.

-However the species was successfully reintroduced into the fenced Arid Recovery Reserve at Roxby Downs, South Australia in 2000, and to Faure island, Shark Bay in 2005.
+However the species was successfully reintroduced into the fenced Arid Recovery Reserve at Roxby Downs, South Australia, in 2000, and to Faure island, Shark Bay in 2005.
 It was reintroduced to a large fenced reserve at Western Australia's Mount Gibson Sanctuary in 2017, to Dirk Hartog Island in October 2019, to a fenced landscape within Sturt National Park in 2021, and to a fenced private reserve on South Australia's Eyre Peninsula in August 2021.

-Further reintroductions are planned at two large fenced reserves within New South Wales; in the Pilliga Forest and Mallee Cliffs.
+In September 2023, the species was released at two large fenced reserves within New South Wales; in the Pilliga Forest and Mallee Cliffs.

-Captive, contained breeding facility populations on the mainland at Dryandra Woodland, in Western Australia were not successful.
-Although they have captive populations within the Barna Mia Nocturnal Animal Sanctuary, allowing people to see the animals in a controlled environment within the Dryandra Woodland.
+Captive, contained breeding facility populations on the mainland at Dryandra Woodland, in Western Australia were not successful, though there are captive populations within the Barna Mia Nocturnal Animal Sanctuary, allowing people to see the animals in a controlled environment within the Dryandra Woodland.

 Disease

 In 1999 the Western barred bandicoot was found to have lesions, identified as papillomatosis and carcinomatosis syndrome.
 It is described as a wart-like syndrome and was first found in captive populations in 1999, wild populations were first observed as being affected in 2001.
 The disease has been described as an emerging disease and is unlike any skin diseases previously documented on any Australian marsupials.
 The disease is known to occur only in adult Western barred bandicoots, with the average onset recorded from 3 years and 2 months with lesions increasing in size until they become debilitating.
 Infected individuals average survival age is 4 years and 6 months, with individuals surviving an average of 1 year and 4.5 months after becoming affected, either through natural death or euthanasia.
 Today the disease is confined to Bernier Island, and captive populations sourced from Bernier Island.
-The disease has until recently restricted the translocation of species to only those from Dorre island, however a 2019 introduction of animals to Dirk Hartog Island included animals from Bernier, which were visually screened for evidence of the disease.
+The disease has until recently restricted the translocation of species to only those from Dorre island; however, a 2019 introduction of animals to Dirk Hartog Island included animals from Bernier, which were visually screened for evidence of the disease.